giorgi-o/SkinPeek/README.md

 ## Acknowledgements

 - [Hamper](https://github.com/OwOHamper/Valorant-item-shop-discord-bot) for the idea, and the code showing how to do it
-- [valorant-api](https://dash.valorant-api.com/) for skin names and assets
+- [Valorant-api](https://dash.valorant-api.com/) for skin names and images
 - [The discord server](https://discord.gg/a9yzrw3KAm), join here!